avikhemani/InspoHelp/privacypolicy.md

 ## 3. Sensitive Information

-Some information you choose to provide — such as dietary preferences — may be considered sensitive in certain jurisdictions.
+Some information you choose to provide — such as dietary preferences — may be considered sensitive, or may reveal sensitive information, in certain jurisdictions.
 We collect such information only to provide and personalize the Services.
 Where consent is required by law, we process this information based on your consent, which you may withdraw at any time by changing your preferences in the app or by contacting us.
 We do not require you to provide this information, but some features may not function without it.
+The Services are not designed to collect, diagnose, evaluate, or verify medical conditions, allergies, intolerances, medication interactions, or other health information, and you should not rely on the Services to identify allergens or dietary risks.

 ## 4. How Recipe Import and AI Processing Work